 Multi-Meters & Meters

-Multimeters help you get to the root of the problem
+Get to the root of the problem with a multimeter

-Standard electricity testing tools usually involve two probes, one positive and one negative, that are touched to the unit that needs to be tested.
-Another popular diagnostic tool is the clamp meter.
-Clamp meters work by clamping an electrical wire between the arms of the device and measuring the output that way.
-They're great for doing final electrical tests during set up, and for finding trouble spots when you're repairing circuits.
-They're important tools to add to any electrician's arsenal.
+A popular diagnostic tool is the clamp meter.
+These meters work by clamping an electrical wire between the arms of the device and measuring the output there.
+They're great for doing final electrical tests during setup, and for finding trouble spots when you're repairing circuits.
+Get these important tools for any electrician's arsenal and more at Sears.